Why Are We So Surprised When Funny Women Date Hot Guys?

-Earlier this month, the rumor mill churned out a doozie: A source claims Jenny Slate is dating Chris Evans.
+Earlier this month, the rumour mill churned out some goss: A source claims Jenny Slate is dating Chris Evans.
 Though neither party has confirmed this news, the internet treated it like the gospel and ran with it anyway.
 And by “ran with it,” I of course mean shared their universal shock that a female comedian had a hot boyfriend.

 It’s not just a handful of people on Twitter, either.
 Media coverage read like a backhanded compliment to Slate.
 While she was credited in articles with her professional achievements — Obvious Child, Marcel the Shell, Parks and Rec — Evans is the “hunky star” who was “linked to a few gorgeous Hollywood ladies in the past.”
 The subtext here is that Evans is too good-looking for Slate.
 As one Twitter user put it, “I’m sure Jenny Slate appreciates all your tweets that basically she’s too ugly to be dating Chris Evans.”